exploring self-realization, sacred personhood, and full humanity

 "no one there can fill your desire"

 The avuncular smile and the maternal warmth cannot fill one's desire; the “ill-fitting covenant” and the “besotting infatuation” cannot fill one's desire.
-One person only might address what “The Wedding Song” refers to as “the calling of the heart,” to be answered by a “union of spirits”; which, better translated, issues as Aristotle’s “two souls inhabiting one body.”
-This metaphorical image takes us much closer to a sense of filling and completing one's spirit, an integration for which the secret heart yearns.
+One person only might address what “The Wedding Song” refers to as “the calling of the heart,” to be answered by a “union of spirits."

-John and Mary cannot fill each other’s desire; they already know this.
-The problem is spiritual in nature and mere bodies in union, without more, cannot help us; biological thrill and instinctual response cannot fill one’s desire.
-Only two souls in love, two souls in union, two created for each other, can fill one's desire.
+John and Mary cannot fill each other’s desire.
+The problem is spiritual in nature and mere bodies in union, without more, cannot satisfy; biological thrill and instinctual response cannot fill one’s desire.
+Only two souls in love, two souls in union, two created for each other, can fill the unremitting existential desire.